Universe: Chronology and the Big Bang

 Within the first fraction of a second of the universe's existence, the four fundamental forces had separated.
-As the universe continued to cool down from its inconceivably hot state, various types of subatomic particles were able to form in short periods of time known as the quark epoch, the hadron epoch, and the lepton epoch.
-Together, these epochs encompassed less than 10 seconds of time following the Big Bang.
-These elementary particles associated stably into ever larger combinations, including stable protons and neutrons, which then formed more complex atomic nuclei through nuclear fusion.
-This process, known as Big Bang nucleosynthesis, only lasted for about 17 minutes and ended about 20 minutes after the Big Bang, so only the fastest and simplest reactions occurred.
+As the universe continued to cool from its inconceivably hot state, various types of elementary particles associated stably into ever larger combinations, including stable protons and neutrons, which then formed more complex atomic nuclei through nuclear fusion.

+This process, known as Big Bang nucleosynthesis, lasted for about 17 minutes and ended about 20 minutes after the Big Bang, so only the fastest and simplest reactions occurred.
 About 25% of the protons and all the neutrons in the universe, by mass, were converted to helium, with small amounts of deuterium (a form of hydrogen) and traces of lithium.
 Any other element was only formed in very tiny quantities.
 The other 75% of the protons remained unaffected, as hydrogen nuclei.

 After nucleosynthesis ended, the universe entered a period known as the photon epoch.
 During this period, the universe was still far too hot for matter to form neutral atoms, so it contained a hot, dense, foggy plasma of negatively charged electrons, neutral neutrinos and positive nuclei.
 After about 377,000 years, the universe had cooled enough that electrons and nuclei could form the first stable atoms.
-This is known as recombination for historical reasons; in fact electrons and nuclei were combining for the first time.
+This is known as recombination for historical reasons; electrons and nuclei were combining for the first time.
 Unlike plasma, neutral atoms are transparent to many wavelengths of light, so for the first time the universe also became transparent.
 The photons released ("decoupled") when these atoms formed can still be seen today; they form the cosmic microwave background (CMB).

-As the universe expands, the energy density of electromagnetic radiation decreases more quickly than does that of matter because the energy of a photon decreases with its wavelength.
+As the universe expands, the energy density of electromagnetic radiation decreases more quickly than does that of matter because the energy of each photon decreases as it is cosmologically redshifted.
 At around 47,000 years, the energy density of matter became larger than that of photons and neutrinos, and began to dominate the large scale behavior of the universe.
 This marked the end of the radiation-dominated era and the start of the matter-dominated era.